-The creative talent and technical knowledge film production students develop during their studies also equips them with many skills beneficial for working in other sectors
+The creative talent and technical knowledge you've developed during your film production degree will equip you with many skills beneficial for working in other sectors

 Jobs directly related to your degree include:

 - Lighting technician, broadcasting/film/video

 - Location manager

 Jobs where your degree would be useful include:

 - Broadcast engineer

 - Product designer

 - Television camera operator